-James Dunbar Scholarship in Criminal Justice Named for former trustee, James L. Dunbar '51, this scholarship is based on academic achievement and service to the Nichols community.
-The recipient must be a rising junior or senior who specializes in criminal justice management.
+James Dunbar Scholarship in Criminal Justice, named for a former trustee and founder of Dunbar Armored, is given to a rising junior or senior who specializes in criminal justice management; it is based on academic achievement and service to the Nichols community.

-J. L. Dunbar Family Scholarship The scholarship is given to an incoming or returning student who plans to graduate from Nichols College and who demonstrates financial need.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+J. L. Dunbar Family Scholarship is given to an incoming or returning student who plans to graduate from Nichols College and who demonstrates financial need.

-Faucher Family Endowed Scholarship Scholarship selection is based on financial need.
-The recipient must be a permanent resident of Thompson, Connecticut, and attend Nichols as a commuter or a resident student.
+Faucher Family Endowed Scholarship, established by Raymond Faucher '56 is given to a permanent resident of Thompson, Connecticut, with financial need, who attends Nichols as a commuter or a resident student.

-Fels Commuter Scholarship for Webster and Dudley Residents Gerald Fels '66 and his wife, Marilyn Fels, generously offer a \$5,000 scholarship to Dudley and Webster residents who commute to Nichols College.
+Fels Commuter Scholarship for Webster and Dudley Residents, sponsored by Gerald Fels '66 and his wife, Marilyn, offers a \$5,000 scholarship to Dudley and Webster residents who commute to Nichols College.
 The Fels Scholarship is renewable with a maximum value of \$20,000.
-To be considered, students must be accepted to the College and file a FAFSA application for Financial Aid.
+To be considered, students must be accepted to the college and file a FAFSA application.

-Joan Fels Endowed Scholarships Several scholarships are donated by Marilyn and Gerald Fels in memory of his mother, Mrs. Joan Fels.
-The scholarship supports several graduating high school seniors from Bartlett, Shepherd Hill, or other area high schools.
-The student must be a permanent resident of Webster or Dudley.
-The student must attend full time in the day division, demonstrate financial need, and commute in the first year.
-The scholarship is renewable yearly for an additional three years, provided the student maintains a 2.5 GPA and continues to demonstrate financial need.
+Joan Fels Endowed Scholarship, named in memory of the mother of Gerald Fels '66 supports several graduating high school seniors from Bartlett, Shepherd Hill, or other area high schools.
+Recipients must be permanent residents of Webster or Dudley, attend full time in the day division, demonstrate financial need, and commute in the first year.

-Robert C. Fischer Scholarship This scholarship is awarded to a student involved in The Washington Center (TWC) internship program.
+Robert C. Fischer Scholarship is awarded to a student involved in The Washington Center internship program.
 The recipient must be a junior with a 3.0 or higher GPA, be of outstanding moral character, and be recommended by two Nichols College professors.

-George F. and Sybil H. Fuller Foundation Scholarship This scholarship is awarded on the basis of financial need.
-The amount and number of scholarships offered is based on donations to the fund annually.
+George F. and Sybil H. Fuller Foundation Scholarship is based on financial need; the amount and number of scholarships offered is based on donations to the fund annually.

-Russell E. Fuller Endowed Scholarship This scholarship is awarded to Hispanic/Latino students from Central Massachusetts.
-Recipients are chosen by the Office of Financial Assistance based on financial need.
-Applications for the scholarship are available in the Office of Financial Assistance.
+Russell E. Fuller Endowed Scholarship is awarded to Hispanic/ Latino students from Central Massachusetts and based on financial need.

-James C. Gahan IV Endowed Scholarship This scholarship is in memory of Nichols student James C. Gahan IV '04.
-The recipient must be a rising junior or senior with at least 60 hours of coursework completed.
-The student must concentrate in general business or major in communication.
-The selection will be determined by committee and will be based on academic achievement and service to the Nichols College community.
+James C. Gahan IV Endowed Scholarship established in memory of Nichols student James C. Gahan IV '04, is given to a rising junior or senior who has completed at least 60 hours of coursework and majors in general business or communications.
+Selection is determined by committee and will be based on academic achievement and service to the Nichols College community.

-William and Lynne Gillen Endowed Scholarship in Honor of Professor Jay Price Established by parents of a 2017 graduate, the scholarship is awarded to an incoming or returning student who plans to graduate from Nichols College and who demonstrates financial need.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+William and Lynne Gillen Endowed Scholarship in Honor of Professor Jay Price, established by the parents of a 2017 graduate, is awarded to an incoming or returning student who plans to graduate from Nichols College and who demonstrates financial need.

-Gould Generational Scholarship This scholarship was created by a member of the Gould family to honor three generations of the Gould family who attended Nichols College.
-The scholarship will be awarded by the Office of Financial Assistance to a qualified student or students with demonstrated financial need.
+Gould Generational Scholarship, created by the Gould family to honor their three generations of Nichols alumni, is awarded to a qualified student or students with demonstrated financial need.

-Thomas J. Hall '69 Endowed Scholarship This scholarship is awarded to a returning student who resides in Connecticut.
+Thomas J. Hall '69 Endowed Scholarship is awarded to a returning student who resides in Connecticut.
 Preference is given to those who have experienced some form of personal or financial hardship.
-The scholarship is renewable provided the student remains in good standing.

-Jeffrey A. Halprin Liberal Arts Scholarship This scholarship, named for English Professor Jeff Halprin, is given to a sophomore, junior, or senior who excels in a liberal arts major, as measured by a 3.3 GPA or above.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and continues to meet preference criteria.
+Jeffrey A. Halprin Liberal Arts Scholarship, named for a Nichols College English professor, is given to a sophomore, junior, or senior who excels in a liberal arts major, as measured by a 3.3 GPA or above.

-John M. Harrison '68 Endowed Scholarship This scholarship is awarded to an incoming or returning student who enters Nichols with or maintains a GPA of 3.0 or greater.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and continues to meet preference criteria.
+John M. Harrison '68 Endowed Scholarship is awarded to an incoming or returning student who enters Nichols with or maintains a GPA of 3.0 or greater.

-G. Arnold Haynes '50 Endowed Scholarship The scholarship is awarded to a new or returning student who demonstrates financial need and intends to graduate from Nichols College.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and continues to meet preference criteria.
+G. Arnold Haynes '50 Endowed Scholarship is awarded to a new or returning student who demonstrates financial need and intends to graduate from Nichols College.

-Hermann Foundation Scholarship This scholarship was created by the trustees of the Hermann Foundation, Inc. to assist students who have financial need but do not qualify for federal or state assistance programs.
+Hermann Foundation Scholarship was created to assist students who have financial need but do not qualify for federal or state assistance programs.